joaoabcoelho/OscProb/README.md

 OscProb is very easy to install.
 The only requirements is to have ROOT installed with the GSL libraries.

 **NEW: Thanks to Jacek Holeczek, OscProb now also builds with ROOT 6!!**

+In order to compile the PMNS_Decay class, it is necessary to donwload the external Eigen library from: git clone https://gitlab.com/libeigen/eigen.git
+An eigen folder will be created, with a folder named Eigen which contains the necessary templates.
+Export the enviroment variable as follows:

+export Eigen_INCS=your_eigen_folder_path/Eigen

 Once you have ROOT setup, simply do:
 ```sh